Texas Christian University, History

 |Location:||Texas, United States|

-Candidates must possess a completed Ph.D. by the time of appointment, with a teaching, publication, and service record commensurate to their academic experience.
-TCU values diversity, equity, and inclusion, and the department seeks a scholar with demonstrated experience or expertise in contributing to these areas.
+Candidates must possess a record of successful undergraduate teaching, mentoring graduate students, academic service, and publication commensurate to their experience (a minimum of two published monographs or the equivalent).
+TCU values diversity, equity, and inclusion, and the department seeks a scholar with demonstrated experience and expertise in these areas.